Aaron Essel

-Aaron Essel (born 30 July 2005) is a Ghanaian professional footballer who plays as defender for MLS Next Pro side North Texas SC, on loan from Scottish Premiership side St Johnstone, and is also apart of the Ghana national team.
+Aaron Essel (born 30 July 2005) is a Ghanaian professional footballer who plays as defender for USL Championship side Sacramento Republic, on loan from Scottish Premiership side St Johnstone, and is also a part of the Ghana national team.

 Early life

-Essel attended St. John's School, Sekondi where he captained and played for the school's football team, leading them to the final of the Western Regional Inter-schools and Colleges Super Zonals Boys Soccer Competition but lost the tournament to Takoradi Technical Institute via a 6–5 scoreline on penalty shootouts after a goalless draw at the end of extra time.
+Essel attended St. John's School, Sekondi, where he captained and played for the school's football team, leading them to the final of the Western Regional Inter-schools and Colleges Super Zonals Boys Soccer Competition but lost the tournament to Takoradi Technical Institute via a 6–5 scoreline on penalty shootouts after a goalless draw at the end of extra time.

 Career

 In March 2021, Essel joined Bechem United during the second round transfer period for the 2020–21 season.
 On 4 April 2021, he made his debut after playing the full 90 minutes in a 2–0 victory over Liberty Professionals.
 He played the full 90 minutes in their comfortable 4–0 home victory over rivals Aduana Stars on 18 April 2021.